exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/fieldDataBase.rst

 fieldDataBase
 =============

-OpenFOAM mangages its opjects over a object registry.
-The object registry can be viewed as a database the regsiter types that are derived from regIOobject.
-The database is accessible used inside Time and mesh to register the objects.
-This approach tries to decouple the mesh from the implemnetation so it applies to the single reponsible principle.
+OpenFOAM manages its objects through an object registry.
+The object registry can be viewed as a database that registers types derived from regIOobject.
+This database is accessible and used within Time and Mesh to register objects.
+This approach aims to decouple the mesh from the implementation, adhering to the single responsibility principle.

-The same applies to the geometricField that also provides the access to the oldTime and therefore also needs to be mangage the time state.
+The same principle applies to geometricField, which also provides access to oldTime and, therefore, needs to manage the time state.

-However, the design of the DSL for convient use requires the acessbility of the oldTime from the current objects and the access to additional fields to compute boundary conditions.
+However, the design of the DSL for convenient use requires accessibility to oldTime from the current objects, as well as access to additional fields to compute boundary conditions.

-Consequently, a new fieldDataBase needs to be introduced that stores all register field via the FieldEntityManager.
-The FieldEntityManager to store the oldTime(s), cacheGradient and storeIteration and also stores with fields need to be written to disk.
+As a result, a new FieldDatabase must be introduced to store all registered fields via the FieldEntityManager.
+The FieldEntityManager handles the storage of oldTime(s), caches gradients, and manages iterations, while also determining which fields need to be written to disk.

-The FieldEntityManager is created by the FieldDataBase and stores a reference to the database.
-If a field is created with the FieldEntityManager it is stored in the database.
-BoundaryConditions have access to the main field and can therefore can access the database and retrieve arbitrary fields.
+The FieldEntityManager is created by the FieldDatabase and maintains a reference to the database.
+When a field is created with the FieldEntityManager, it is stored in the database.
+Boundary conditions have access to the main field and, therefore, can access the database to retrieve any necessary fields.

-An example where this is required is the heatFlux of the boundary conitions, the face normal gradient requires the knowledge of the heat conductivity.
+One example of where this is required is the heatFlux in boundary conditions.
+The face normal gradient requires knowledge of the heat conductivity.

-This design has simplifies the usage of the fields and makes it simpler to access the requires fields.
-However, the global nature of the database requires a specific initialization order.
-In our case the thermodynamic model needs to be initialized before the creation of the boundary conditions.
+This design simplifies the usage of fields and makes it easier to access the required fields.
+However, the global nature of the database introduces a specific initialization order.
+In our case, the thermodynamic model must be initialized before the boundary conditions are created.

-This dependency of the initialization order is a drawback of the design.
-However, the design is more flexible and allows to access the fields in a more convient way and from personal experience the initialization order is not a big issue.
+This dependency on initialization order is a drawback of the design.
+Nonetheless, the design is more flexible and allows for more convenient access to fields.
+From personal experience, the initialization order has not been a significant issue.

-However, global variables introduce hidden state and be generally be avoided.
-Consequently, the access to the database should be read only from in case of global access.
+However, global variables introduce hidden states and should generally be avoided.
+As a result, global access to the database should be read-only.
 .. mermaid::

     classDiagram